-You can’t talk about the rise of tinned fish without talking about one embattled hot girl who has long-pedaled the wonders of tinned fish: writer and chef Alison Roman, whose very hyped shallot pasta requests 12 anchovy filets.
+You can’t talk about the rise of tinned fish without talking about one embattled chef who has long-pedaled the wonders of tinned fish: writer and chef Alison Roman, whose very hyped shallot pasta requests 12 anchovy filets.
 Millstein and Goldfarb say Roman has certainly been one of the ambassadors of tinned fish, and that the appeal of tinned fish also speaks more broadly to a certain lifestyle people are trying to emulate, which falls somewhere between European tapas and a Jewish deli aesthetic.

 “People want to embody that European ideal of minimalist, simple, casual elegance,” says Millstein, who adds the company was partly inspired by the culture that exists in Europe around tapas — something that’s been replicated with the rise of natural wine bars in the United States.
 “What is sexier than sitting on your veranda with a glass of wine and a toasty baguette and a glug of olive oil?
 It’s a very sensual eating experience.”